Credit Card Payoff Strategies Explained

 Strategy 4: Hybrid and Tiered Approaches

 Many households snowball balances under $500 for 30-day wins, then avalanche the rest.
-Others attack the highest APR first unless a tiny balance blocks a credit goal (like applying for a mortgage).
+Others attack the highest APR first unless a tiny balance blocks a credit goal like applying for a mortgage within six months—in that case, clearing a maxed $600 card may help utilization snapshots more than pure avalanche order.
 Hybrid rules belong in writing so you do not re-debate every month.

 Execution Rules Every Strategy Shares

-- Pay more than minimums on at least one card every month.
+- Pay more than minimums on at least one card every month—the strategy only directs surplus; it does not create it.

 When to Switch Strategies Mid-Payoff

 If avalanche stalls because your highest-APR card is also your largest balance, a temporary snowball on a $600 balance can free a minimum and restore momentum—then return to avalanche.
-Strategy is a tool, not a identity.
-Re-evaluate when an account closes, when APR changes, or when motivation dips for two consecutive months.
+Strategy is a tool, not an identity.
+Re-evaluate when an account closes, when APR changes, when a balance transfer promo ends, or when motivation dips for two consecutive months.

 Pick One Strategy This Week